Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

         }

         // The coroutine running awaitUserProfile()
-        // receives the exception when the await() function rethrows it userProfile.await()
+        // receives the exception through the await() function userProfile.await()
     }
 }